 There are some absolutely idyllic UK holiday cottages available all year round - you'll find quite a few of them on My Favourite Holiday Cottages.
 While these may be beyond your budget in the height of summer, lower winter rates, even at Christmas and New Year, will ensure you get more for your money.

-While you’ll find plenty of places to visit and activities to do during your stay, bear in mind that you may be spending more time indoors than on a summer holiday, so worry less about the garden.
-Instead, ensure there are plenty of indoor rooms and facilities such as Wi-Fi, a decent TV, X-box or even an amazing view allowing all the family to happily while away the hours on a stormy day.
+While you'll find plenty of places to visit and activities to do during your stay, bear in mind that you may be spending more time indoors than on a summer holiday.
+So, worry less about the garden.
+Instead, ensure there are plenty of indoor rooms and facilities such as Wi-Fi, a decent TV, X-box or even an amazing view from its reception rooms allowing all the family to happily while away the hours on a stormy day.

 Who sleeps where?

 Once you know who is coming, make a note of bedroom requirements.
-While kids are usually very happy to muck in together, most adults will need a double bed and, ideally, an en suite bathroom.
-Some of the larger cottages will provide a floor plan on their websites, but if not, draw a basic box-diagram based on the number and type of rooms and pencil in the names of your party to ensure they will all fit.
-By the way, the rule is that the person making the booking arrangements gets first dibs on the best bedroom and don’t let anyone tell you otherwise (unless they offer to pay for everything).
+While kids are usually delighted to muck in together, most adults will need a double bed and, ideally, an en suite bathroom.
+Some of the larger cottages will provide a floor plan on their websites.
+If not, draw a basic box-diagram based on the number and type of rooms and pencil in the names of your party to ensure they will all fit.
+By the way, the rule is that the person making the booking arrangements gets first dibs on the best bedroom.
+Don't let anyone tell you otherwise (unless they offer to pay for everything)!

 What will you do?